ETHIOPIA – The South

 A long-standing tradition of feeding meat to spotted hyenas evolved during the 1960s into an impressive night show for tourists.

-Harar Jugol is a rare example of a relatively well preserved historic town that has retained its traditions, urban fabric, and rich Harari Muslim cultural heritage to the present time.
-The historic city is physically limited and well defined by its 16th century surrounding wall
+Harar Jugol is a rare example of a relatively well-preserved historic town that has retained its traditions, urban fabric, and rich Harari Muslim cultural heritage to the present time.
+The historic city is physically limited and well-defined by its 16th-century surrounding wall

-With BF at 6, I was up early, but the BF was not worth it – four stews of unknown ingredients, spicy boiled potatoes, buns, inguira and lots of coffee actually with milk.
+With BF at 6, I was up early, but the BF was not worth it – four stews of unknown ingredients, spicy boiled potatoes, buns, inguira and lots of coffee with milk.
 I left the hotel to see Harar, the WHS walking down the main street for a km to the gate of the walled town.

 Harar is a very messy town mostly because of all the people and thousands of tuk-tuks – blue, Indian-made and spewing fumes from their polluting 2-stroke engines.
-One would not know it was Christmas day in Ethiopia as nothing seems different, certainly no Xmas dec0rations or Santa Clauses – this is a predominantly Muslim city.
+One would not know it was Christmas day in Ethiopia as nothing seems different, certainly no Xmas decorations or Santa Clauses – this is a predominantly Muslim city.

-On the walk down, I pass untold number of donkeys carrying sticks of sugar cane all led by teenage girls.
+On the walk down, I pass an untold number of donkeys carrying sticks of sugar cane all led by teenage girls.
 No wonder there is so much dental disease in this country.
 There are also herds of goats being pulled along by their young owners.

 Harar Jugol, the Fortified Historic Town.
 WHS.
 In eastern Ethiopia, it’s surrounded by a centuries-old defensive wall that has several large gates, including Duke’s Gate.
 The city is known for its mazelike alleys and traditional houses decorated inside with flat hanging baskets.
 A replica house features at the Harar Community Centre Museum.
 A holy Islamic city, Harar has many mosques, including the Grand Jami Mosque with its tall white minarets.